The Political Situation as it is Now (26 April 2019)

 Government announces new immigration plans.

-As an employer of EU citizens you can help them by utilising the governments Employers Toolkit for the EU Citizens Settlement Scheme
+The EU Settlement Scheme is now open, and as an employer of EU citizens you can help them by utilising the governments Employers Toolkit for the EU Citizens Settlement Scheme.

 Government provisions for EEA citizens and their family members arriving in the UK after we leave the EU in the event the UK leaves without agreeing a deal announced.